Updated on January 5th, 2023 by Nikolaos Sismanis

 Altria benefits from a multitude of competitive advantages, which have allowed the company to generate steady growth over decades.
 First off, Altria has tremendous brand loyalty.
-Retail market share for the flagship Marlboro cigarette brand has remained over 40% for many years.
+Retail market share for the flagship Marlboro cigarette brand has remained at over 40% for many years.
 This allows the company to raise prices every year and still keep its customer base intact.

-Also, tobacco manufacturers operate an advantageous business model, which does not require intensive capital expenditures.
+Also, tobacco manufacturers operate an advantageous business model which does not require intensive capital expenditures.
 Tobacco is not a capital-intensive business, thanks to economies of scale in production and distribution.
 This is why Altria generates strong free cash flow each year, even as revenue has stagnated from falling smoking rates.

 Another benefit of Altria’s business model is that it is highly resistant to recessions.
-Cigarettes and alcohol sales hold up very well during recessions, which keep Altria’s profitability and dividend growth intact.
+Cigarettes and alcohol sales hold up very well during recessions, which keeps Altria’s profitability and dividend growth intact.
 The company performed strongly during the previous major economic downturn, the Great Recession of 2008-2009: